-There will be two in-class exams.
-These exams are closed book with a single page of your handwritten notes (front and back) allowed.
-Each exam will consist of short answer questions and three or four essay questions.
-These exams are incremental (i.e., non-cumulative) checkups on how well you have learned the material.
-The schedule of lectures included in this syllabus shows what material will be covered on each exam.
+There will be two in-class midterm exams.
+These exams are closed book with no elecronic devices allowed.
+The exams emphasize understanding of concepts rather than memorization and, accordingly, you may refer to a single page of your handwritten or typed notes (front and back).
+Each exam will consist of short answer questions, numerical questions, and essay questions.
+These exams allow you to show how well you are keeping up with the class material.
+The schedule of lectures included in this syllabus shows which chapters will be covered on each exam.
 If for whatever reason, the University is officially closed on the exam date, the exam date shifts to the next lecture date.
+Finally, and this should not need to be said but my prior experience says otherwise: please use the facilities before taking your seat as no one will be allowed to leave the classroom until the exam period is over.

-According to University rules, the final exam for this course will be held on Thursday, December 16 from 8:00am to 10:00am in our classroom.
+According to University rules, the final exam for this course will be held on Monday, May 16 from 10:30am to 12:30pm in our classroom.
 This final exam is cumulative, that is, it will cover all material discussed in this course.
-However, since chapters 7-9 will not be covered by the midterm exams (see Lecture Schedule), the weight on these chapters will be higher than on earlier chapters.
+However, since some chapters will not be covered by the midterm exams (see Lecture Schedule), the weight on these chapters will be higher than on earlier chapters.
 The final will include short answer, essay, and problem solving questions with the exact combination to be determined.
-This exam, like the midterms, are closed book with only three pages of handwritten notes (front and back) allowed.
+This exam, like the midterms, are closed book with no electronic devices allowed.
+You may bring three pages (front and back) of your handwritten or typed notes.